Nelson Rolihlahla Mandela, 18 July 1918 – 5 December 2013

 “Tata Madiba is our greatest inspiration and our hope for a better future, a fairer, more just and equitable South Africa where we all live together peacefully.
 He inspired hope in each of us at the true potential and possibility for a better future.
 He made us proud of being South African and we love him for what he represents and the ideals, values, goals and principles he stood for, and for his sacrifices.
 We are so blessed to have a leader of this calibre to call our own.
 Thank you Tata.”

 Each month, we bring you the newest edition of the UNAIDS HIV this month newsletter.

-Welcome to the second issue of UNAIDS HIV this month!
+Welcome to UNAIDS Science now and to the eleventh issue of HIV this month!